 - Rent: amount of money payable by the subtenant to the tenant each month

-Other common provisions found in a sublease form include:
+Other common provisions found in a sublease contract include:

 - Landlord Approval: if the original lease requires, the tenant must get written approval